 It can be an eyesore on the armpit area and to a much lesser degree, the legs.
 Not a big issue if you have light colored hair, but for brunettes, it can be one.

 3. Risk of cuts, bumps, irritation and razor burn

-One of the biggest risks of dragging 3 to 5 sharp blades on the skin is the occasional nick and cut.
-If you’re not careful shaving this is an inevitability that is preventable with the right prep and technique.
+One of the most significant risks of dragging 3 to 5 sharp blades on the skin is the occasional nick and cut.
+If you’re not careful shaving, this is an inevitability that is preventable with the right prep and technique.

 It can also be a source of irritation and razor burn, especially on highly sensitive areas like the groin and armpit.

 Cartridge refills of women’s razors aren’t cheap.
 Combine that to the high turnover (you’ll need to replace it every 2 or 3 uses max), and you’ll potentially spend hundreds to thousands of dollars in a 5 to 10 year period.

 No, let’s look at several examples in the real world of women comparing the results of shaving and epilating.